-While you’re finding new keywords for your site using the Search Console report, you should also look for search terms to complete your sales funnel.
+While you’re finding new keywords for your site using the Search Console report, you should also look for some that complete your sales funnel.

-Since informational keywords are great for answering any questions your visitors might have about your products or services, it’s a good idea to find keywords that help them transition to making a transaction.
+Informational keywords are great for answering any questions your visitors might have about your niche, but it’s a good idea to also find and focus on improving rankings for keywords that help them transition to making a transaction or other conversion.

 7. Optimize Your Mobile Keywords